-- The person who has received an allegation or witnessed an event MUST immediately inform the Headteacher or principal, (the senior manager,) make a record and have regard to the school's whistleblowing procedure - In the event that an allegation is made against the Headteacher or Principal the matter will be reported to the alternative 'senior manager' as described above - In the event of an allegation being made against the Headteacher or Principal, where they are also the sole proprietor of an independent school, allegations will be reported directly to the LADO - The senior manager will take steps, where necessary, to secure the immediate safety of children and any urgent medical needs - The member of staff will not be approached at this stage unless it is necessary to address the immediate safety of children - The senior manager may need to clarify any information regarding the allegation, however no person will be formally interviewed or asked to write a formal statement at this stage - The senior manager will consult with the Duty LADO (01609 532477) in order to determine if it is appropriate for the allegation to be dealt with by school or if there needs to be a referral to social care and/or the police for investigation - Consideration will be given throughout to the support and information needs of pupils, parents and staff

-Where an Early Years' provider is registered with OfSTED, the provider must inform Ofsted of any allegations of serious harm or abuse by any person living, working, or looking after children at the premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere).
+- The person who has received an allegation or witnessed an event MUST immediately inform the Headteacher or principal, (the senior manager,) make a record and have regard to the school's whistleblowing procedure - In the event that an allegation is made against the Headteacher or Principal the matter will be reported to the alternative 'senior manager' as described above - In the event of an allegation being made against the Headteacher or Principal, where they are also the sole proprietor of an independent school, allegations will be reported directly to the LADO - The senior manager will take steps, where necessary, to secure the immediate safety of children and any urgent medical needs - The member of staff will not be approached at this stage unless it is necessary to address the immediate safety of children - The senior manager may need to clarify any information regarding the allegation, however no person will be formally interviewed or asked to write a formal statement at this stage - The senior manager will consult with the Duty LADO (01609 533080) in order to determine if it is appropriate for the allegation to be dealt with by school or if there needs to be a referral to social care and/or the police for investigation - Consideration will be given throughout to the support and information needs of pupils, parents and staff children at the premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere).
 The provider must also notify Ofsted of the action taken in respect of the allegations.
 These notifications must be made as soon as is reasonably practicable, but at the latest within 14 days of the allegations being made.
 Please also see additional requirements in the EYFS 2017.